 - No single stock can have more than 35% weight in the index for a sectoral or thematic index; the cap is 25% for other indices.

-- The cumulative weightage of the top three constituents of the index cannot exceed 65%.
+- The cumulative weight of the top three constituents of the index cannot exceed 65%.

 - An individual constituent of the index should have a trading frequency of a minimum of 80%.

 - Funds must evaluate and ensure compliance to the norms at the end of every calendar quarter.
 The constituents of the indices must be made public by publishing it on their website.